QuentinRa/blog.quentinra.dev/programming-languages/others/data/json.md

 #### JSON5

 Some are not satisfied with the limited syntax of JSON.
-Here some limitations
+Here are some limitations:

 * ✏️ You can't use comments (`// comment`) in JSON
 * 🎡  There are no multiline strings, so it's not easy to read/write long strings in JSON.
 A good editor would have a feature to wrap the JSON, to avoid very long lines